 Ingredients

-• Protein Pasta – I used a 14.5 ounce box of Barilla Penne Protein Pasta.
-Prozis also makes a good one!
+- Protein Pasta – I used a 14.5 ounce box of chickpea pasta.

-• Chicken Breasts – 2 pounds of boneless, skinless chicken breasts.
+- Chicken Breasts – 2 pounds of boneless, skinless chicken breasts.
+Or you can use pre-grilled chicken like I did from my Trifecta meal prep plan!

 How To Make It